 Mr. Abdulla has been practicing Media and First Amendment Law for two decades.
-His work on behalf of the media includes: pre-publication review of articles and manuscripts on behalf of newspapers and book publishers; counseling both media clients and public agencies with respect to state and federal Freedom of Information (FOIL/FOIA) matters; prosecution of FOIL/FOIA appeals and Article 78 Proceedings; representing and counseling media entities with respect to court access matters; responding to subpoenas issued to members of the media; and defamation defense litigation.
-He has been a guest lecturer at Canisius College and Syracuse University', advising journalism students on FOIL/FOIA matters, and he has presented programming to media workshops (including Investigative Reporters & Editors) regarding same.
+His work on behalf of the media includes: pre-publication review of articles and manuscripts on behalf of newspapers and book publishers; counseling both media clients and public agencies with respect to state and federal Freedom of Information (FOIL/FOIA) matters; prosecution of FOIL/FOIA appeals and Article 78 Proceedings; representing and counseling media entities with respect to court access matters; responding to subpoenas issued to members of the media; defamation defense litigation; and representing media outlets with respect to copyright matters.
+He has been a guest lecturer at Canisius College and Syracuse University', advising journalism students on FOIL/FOIA matters, and has presented programming to media workshops (including Investigative Reporters & Editors) regarding same.

 Mr. Abdulla has also successfully defended matters involving employment law (defense of wrongful termination and defense of claims involving alleged civil rights violations), creditor’s rights (FDCPA claims and bankruptcy matters), intellectual property law (trademark and copyright), professional liability law (legal and medical malpractice claims), and environmental law (CERCLA, RCRA, Clean Air Act and New York State Navigation Law).
 He also has experience in providing insurance coverage analysis.